openstack-archive/infra-manual/doc/source/creators.rst

 Give OpenStack Permission to Publish Releases
 =============================================

-New projects without any releases need to be manually registered on PyPI.
+New packages without any releases need to be manually registered on PyPI.

 If you do not have PyPI credentials, you should create them at